Is your mattress starting to sag, and you can’t afford to buy a new one?

 The stability of plywood makes it a suitable base for mattresses.

 In fact, most bunkie boards are made of plywood.
-The only difference is that a plywood sheet is raw, while a bunkie board has been polished and covered.
+The only difference is that a plywood sheet is raw, while a bunkie board has been polished, covered, and processed.

-Plywood is often bought in sheets or cut to size at your home improvement centre.
+Plywood is often bought in sheets or cut to size at your home improvement center.
 If you have a penchant for DIY, you can even cut the sheet to your specifications and cover it with the material of your choice.
-Alternatively, you can leave it unfinished if you prefer a natural look.
+But if not, you can also leave it unfinished if you prefer a natural look.

 Which is Better: Bunkie Board or Plywood?

-This depends on your specific needs and circumstances, but there are five factors you need to consider when choosing between a bunkie board and plywood.
+This depends on your specific needs and circumstances, but there are five factors you need to consider when deciding between a bunkie board and plywood.

 The strength of a bunkie board depends on the material it’s made from.
-Is it particleboard or plywood?
-Solid wood or steel?
-While plywood is the standard, it’s worth looking at other materials to see how they compare.
+And while plywood is the standard, it’s worth looking at other materials to see how they compare.

 Let’s start with particleboard.
 Many entry-level bunkie boards are made from particleboard.
 This makes it a cost-effective solution to your sagging mattress problem.
 However, particleboard is made from wood waste and adhesive, which means that the structure is weak and susceptible to moisture.
 This makes it unsuitable as a mattress base – unless you want a temporary fix.